brylevkirill/notes/Reinforcement Learning.md

   - `code` <https://github.com/junhyukoh/nips2015-action-conditional-video-prediction>

-#### Guo, Singh, Lee, Lewis, Wang - ["Deep Learning for Real-Time Atari Game Play Using Offline Monte-Carlo Tree Search Planning"](https://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning)
+#### ["Deep Learning for Real-Time Atari Game Play Using Offline Monte-Carlo Tree Search Planning"](https://papers.nips.cc/paper/5421-deep-learning-for-real-time-atari-game-play-using-offline-monte-carlo-tree-search-planning) Guo, Singh, Lee, Lewis, Wang
 >	"The combination of modern Reinforcement Learning and Deep Learning approaches holds the promise of making significant progress on challenging applications requiring both rich perception and policy-selection.
 The Arcade Learning Environment provides a set of Atari games that represent a useful benchmark set of such applications.
 A recent breakthrough in combining model-free reinforcement learning with deep learning, called DQN, achieves the best realtime agents thus far.
 Planning-based approaches achieve far higher scores than the best model-free approaches, but they exploit information that is not available to human players, and they are orders of magnitude slower than needed for real-time play.
 Our main goal in this work is to build a better real-time Atari game playing agent than DQN.
 The central idea is to use the slow planning-based agents to provide training data for a deep-learning architecture capable of real-time play.
 We proposed new agents based on this idea and show that they outperform DQN."

 ----